Who should read Atomic Habits Summary? And why?

 - But eating chips and chocolates or any junk food is easy and pleasurable.
 You can instantly reward your tongue and feel good after eating them.

 If you are offered to choose between both of them, which one would you choose?
-I bet most people would choose to do the second thing.
+I bet most people would prefer to do the second thing.

 (No judging here!)